Sodium

 ✅ Hardware Compatibility

-We only support graphics cards which have up-to-date drivers that are compatible with OpenGL 4.6.
-Most graphics cards released in the past 12 years are compatible.
-This includes the following hardware:
+We only provide official support for graphics cards which have up-to-date drivers that are compatible with OpenGL 4.5 or newer.
+Most graphics cards released in the past 12 years will meet these requirements, including the following:

 • INTEL HD Graphics 500 Series (Skylake) or newer